daodaolee/typora-scrolls/ReadMe.md

 4. ModeSelect
    1. If you want to use lightMode, Copy the file `scrolls` and the cssFile `scrolls.css` to your Typora theme library.
    2. If you want to use darkMode, Copy the file `scrolls-dark` and the cssFile `scrolls-dark.css` to your Typora theme library.
-   3. Setting `scrolls` to Light theme, and setting `scrolls`-dark to Dark theme.
+   3. Setting `scrolls` to Light theme, and setting `scrolls-dark` to Dark theme.
-5. Restart Typora and choose `scrolls` or `Scrolls-dark` from the theme menu.
+5. Restart Typora and choose `scrolls` or `scrolls-dark` from the theme menu.

 # Snapshots